rickyguerin/Animated-Ray-Tracer/README.md

 A ray tracer implemented in C++.
 Instead of generating one static image, however, this program takes input files ([example](Raytracer/world/whitted/first.sphere)) that define animation keyframes for each of the objects in the scene and uses them to generate a series of images which can be strung together as an animation, like the gif above.

-### Results
-All of the artwork I have produced with this has been posted to [this Instagram](https://www.instagram.com/oofy.doodle/).

 ### Dependencies
 + Relies on the [LodePNG](https://github.com/lvandeve/lodepng) NuGet package for writing .png files.
 + Relies on the [GLMathematics](https://www.nuget.org/packages/glm/0.9.9.600) NuGet package for matrix/vector math